gu-fan/riv.vim/README.rst

 It is a plugin for the `Vim text editor`_, which aims to provide better support for reStructuredText_  (a simple and powerful plain text markup) in Vim.

+In Short, It can be your Personal Wiki,
+Also can be your Document Writer,
+Even with your code doc writer.

 Riv will help you in the following ways: